A definitive guide to your car MOT

 Also note that while local council testing centres tend to be slightly more expensive than garages, this is generally because garages hope to make more money out of you through repairs.

 Remember too that by shopping around for your car insurance through MoneySupermarket you can more than make up for the cost of your MOT.
-Our typical customer saves up to £400 on their annual car insurance premium.
+Consumers could save £220 (51% consumers, Consumer Intelligence Feb 2014).

 What happens if my car fails its MOT?